MattCBowman/Locomotive-fundamentals/README.md

   Add here your custom locale, in order to display it in the backoffice panel.

-  *To summarize :*
+  *To summarize:*

   If your custom locales doesn't have to be translated in the admin, define your ```default_locale``` and just add your custom locale name translation in ```admin_ui.DEFAULT_LOCALE.yml```.

-  If you want translate the backoffice in your custom locale, copy these files :
+  If you want translate the backoffice in your custom locale, copy these files:

   ```
   admin_ui.LOCALE.yml